SandraCalero/holbertonschool-higher_level_programming/README.md

 - How does Python find the attributes of an object or class
 - How to use the getattr function

+## 0x07.
+Python - Test-driven development

+### General

+- Why Python programming is awesome
+- What’s an interactive test
+- Why tests are important
+- How to write Docstrings to create tests
+- How to write documentation for each module and function
+- What are the basic option flags to create tests
+- How to find edge cases

 ## 0x08.
 Python - More Classes and Objects

 ### General